emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 ## An Index Route

 With our two static pages in place, we are ready to add our home page which welcomes users to the site.
-At this point our main page in our application is our rentals page, which we've already created a route for, so we want or index route to simply forward to the `rentals` route we've already created.
+At this point our main page in our application is our rentals page, which we've already created a route for.
+So we want our index route to simply forward to the `rentals` route we've already created.

 Using the same process we did for our about and contact pages, we will first generate a new route called `index`.